john-azzaro/Study-Mongoose-Schemas/README.md

 <br>

 ## What is Database Normalization?
-***Database normalization is used to eliminate duplication of data, reduce inconsistencies, and ensure data entegrity.*** For example, suppose have you have a car review with a single author BUT that author can have multiple reviews.
+***Database normalization is used to eliminate duplication of data, reduce inconsistencies, and ensure data entegrity.*** In other words, database normalization allows you to manage certain properties seperately from your document.
+For example, suppose have you have a car review with a single author BUT that author can have multiple reviews.
 That author has *one-to-many* relationship with those other reviews.
 Now suppsoe that for each of those reviews, the first and last name of that author are repeated for each review that they make (i.e. each document in the collection of the database).

 ***Database normalization is important because it makes updating things like user information much easier.*** For example, suppose that if the author had to change thier first or last name, you would need to go through every document and update that name.
 You can imagine how hard this could be if the author had hundreds of posts.